 401. Entrepreneurship (5).
-Pr., AC 203, FI 361.
+Pr., MT 331, MN 310, FI 361.

-This course covers the entrepreneurial process from conception to birth for a new venture.
+Covers the entrepreneurial process from conception to birth for a new venture.
 It concentrates on attributes of entrepreneurs, searching for opportunities, and gathering resources to convert opportunities into a business.
 Students learn how to evaluate entrepreneurs and their plans for new business.
-They work in teams to write a business plan for a new venture that they have conceived.
+Students work in teams to write a business plan for a new venture that they have conceived.
 Same as MN 401.

 410. Marketing to Organizations (5).
-Pr., MT 331, junior standing.
+Pr., MT 331.